You Only Linearize Once: Tangents Transpose to Gradients: Language

 The \Lone\ syntax enforces administrative normal form \citep{sabry1992anf} on expressions.
 Where needed, A-normal form can be enforced by standard techniques; we ask the reader to indulge us when we write some transformation results without explicitly introducing all the intermediate variables that our syntax technically requires.
 We do this for clarity and brevity.
 Under the same aegis, we also only allow primitives to be unary or binary, and all primitives except $\dup$ and $\drop$ return exactly one result.
-We likewise occasionally abuse notation and write $\parens{;e,v_i}$ where $e$ may return multiple results.
-The intended meaning is an expression that executes $e$ and returns all of its results, and also the variables $v_i$.
+We likewise occasionally abuse notation and write $\parens{;e,\many v}$ where $e$ may return multiple results.
+The intended meaning is an expression that executes $e$ and returns all of its results, and also the variables $\many v$.
 This can be arranged within the syntax of \Lone\ by allocating fresh names to briefly hold the results of $e$.

-A-normal form does do some non-trivial lifting in our work preservation results.
-To wit, it's possible and reasonable to implement a differentiate-unzip-linearize AD system that operates directly on compound expressions.
-Such a system would, however, need to be careful to introduce intermediate names to avoid duplicating code expressions (and therefore work); for example in rule \rl{JPrimMul} in \Cref{fig:jvp}.
-In our presentation, A-normal form eliminates that concern because the intermediate names are already present.
+A-normal form does make our work preservation results easier.
+To wit, it's possible and reasonable to implement a differentiate-unzip-transpose AD system that operates directly on compound expressions.
+Such a system would, however, need to be careful to introduce temporaries to avoid duplicating code expressions (and therefore work); for example in rule \rl{JPrimMul} in \Cref{fig:jvp}.
+A-normal form saves us from that because the intermediate names are already present.